MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 	Wann hast du Zeit - when do you free
 	Bis Wann until when (Bis - Until, Wann - When)
 	Wann du Fußball spielst?    - when do you play football ?
-	Wann gehen wir ? - where are we going

 Nachmittag - afternoon
 	Ja, heute Nachmittag ist gut - yes, this afternoon is good